 At December 31, 2016, the Company has issued restricted stock units ("RSUs") for the potential issuance of shares of the Company's common stock for the purpose of aligning executives and employees of the Company and for the purpose of compensation for serving as members of the Board of Directors of the Company and for the purposes of retaining qualified personnel at compensation levels that otherwise would not be available should the company have been required to pay certain salaries in cash only.
-Certain RSUs were issued to the executive officers of the Company ("Executive RSUs"); certain RSUs were issued to the employees of the Company ("Employee RSUs"); certain RSUs were issued to members of the board of directors of the Company ("Board RSUs"); and certain of the RSUs were issued to employees of FD ("FD RSUs").
+Certain RSUs were issued to the executive officers of the Company ("Executive RSUs"); certain RSUs were issued to the employees of the board of directors of the Company ("Board RSUs"); and certain of the RSUs were issued to employees of FD ("FD RSUs").